Dorian2002/UE5-ZeldaLockSystem/README.md

 - Download the .zip on (https://dorianf.itch.io/zeldalocksystem)[https://dorianf.itch.io/zeldalocksystem].

-- unzip project, then move to UE5-ZeldaLockSystem\Windows\ and double click on TemplateCameraLock.exe
+- Unzip project, then move to UE5-ZeldaLockSystem\Windows\ and double click on TemplateCameraLock.exe

 - The game is running, have fun !